franciscoengenheiro/desktop-checkers-app/README.md

 This repo will serve to store and update the software of the Checkers Desktop App project.
 The game data will be stored in the Mongo Documental Database.

+## Update v1.18 (22/12/2022):
+- In the current version, a global variable (Dimension) must be initialized before building the board.
+- Added an option to select board dimension from a set of avalaible dimensions, before starting the application in both ui implementations (cmd and compose).
+- Refactored scale factors in CellView.kt in order to present a board which is not hardcoded in ui generic terms.
+Now, when the board dimension increases, the cell view size won't grow linearly and instead algorithmically.
+- Added a database for each avalaible dimension to avoid unexpected behaviors when resuming a game with a board dimension different from the one selected at the start.
+- Introduced window and dialog states to ViewModel.
+- Added an interface for the Radio Buttons Options.
+- Separated composables that only work in the App's context from generic ones.
+- Added more previews to composables.

 ## Update v1.17 (18/12/2022):
 - An inverted board is now avalaible for the player assigned with the black checkers to increase gameplay realism.